 - Staff and guards

 To search for this kind of information, you will have to do a driving records search.

 Have you ever had to look for criminal records online?
 How easy was it?
-Dis you do your search online or did you call the jail? was the information you recieved correct?
+Did you do your search online or did you call the jail?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your account may make it easier for others.